visanuwan/cresil/README.md

         ├── data
         └── tmp
 ```
-For more detail about mapped reads to each eccDNA, please see the eccDNA folder in **assemGraph**.
+For more details about mapped reads for each eccDNA, please see the eccDNA folder in **assemGraph**.
 \
 \
 To use CReSIL to identify eccDNA in whole-genome long-read (WGLS) sequencing data